johndifini/javaAlgos/README.md

 Hi.
 This is a sandbox to play with Java data structures and algorithms.
 Feel free to comment and contribute.
 The more the merrier!

+Each .java file is a self-contained, which should compile and run test cases.

 TODO:
 * Given a text file, remove duplicated lines.
     Follow up: If the file is very large, general hash map takes too much spaces, come up with a better solution.